 The biggest change in Nauvoo has been the reconstruction of the original Mormon Nauvoo Temple (50 N. Wells St.), which, from the time it was finished in 1846 until it was burned down in 1848, was the largest building west of Philadelphia.
 An exact replica of the original, the new temple took more than three years to complete and was dedicated in 2002.
-The temple has a remarkable series of stone capitals carved with sunburst motifs and a 165-foot-high steeple capped by a statue of the Angel Moroni.
-Other interesting LDS-related sites include the store run by Joseph Smith and the home of Brigham Young.
+The temple has a remarkable series of stone capitals carved with sunburst motifs and a 165-foot-high steeple capped by a statue of the angel Moroni.
+Other interesting LDS-related sites include the rebuilt store run by Joseph Smith and the home of Brigham Young.
 The home and workshop of John Browning, inventor of the repeating rifle, has been restored along Main Street, south of the present downtown area.
-There’s also a massive outdoor pageant (217/453-2429 or 800/453-3860, Tues.-Sat.
-8:30pm, free) every July, celebrating the early, pre-Utah years of the LDS community.
-All summer long you can take part in mostly free, nonsectarian activities like blacksmithing and horse-drawn carriage rides.
+There’s also a massive outdoor pageant (217/453-2429, Tues.-Sat.
+8:30pm, free) every July, celebrating the early pre-Utah years of the LDS commnity.
+All summer long you can take part in mostly free nonsectarian activities like blacksmithing and horse-drawn carriage rides.

 Restaurants and lodgings are clustered along Mulholland Street (Hwy-96, a.k.a. the GRR) within the few blocks of downtown Nauvoo.
-For picnic supplies and cinnamon buns, try Nauvoo Mill and Bakery (1530 Mulholland St., 217/453-6734) near the gas station.
-Near the reconstructed temple, the circa-1840s Hotel Nauvoo (1290 Mulholland St., 217/453-2211, rooms $65-115) is particularly well regarded for its belt-straining buffets; it is also the town’s most characterful place to stay.
+For picnic lunches and cinnamon buns, try Nauvoo Mill & Bakery (1530 Mulholland St., 217/453-6734) near the gas station.
+Near the reconstructed temple, the circa-1840s Hotel Nauvoo (1290 Mulholland St., 217/453-2211, rooms $79 and up) is particularly well regarded for its belt-straining buffets; it is also the town’s most characterful place to stay.